Hanford Engineer Works: Hanford

 As construction of the facilities got under way, Groves released construction workers working on barracks by purchasing hutments.
 These were simple, prefabricated plywood and Celotex dwellings capable of accommodating ten to twenty workers each.
 For heating, they had a wood- or coal-burning stove in each unit.
 In all, 820 double huts and 272 single huts were bought from the Pacific Huts company in Seattle.
 Erected between 27 February and 15 July 1944, they held 7,120 white men and 2,714 black men.
 Between them, the barracks and hutments held 39,050 workers.
 Many workers had their own trailers, taking their families with them from one wartime construction job to the next.
 Seven trailer camps were established, with 3,639 lots, of which all but 45 were occupied during the peak of construction work, and 12,008 people were living in them.

 In addition to accommodation, the Hanford camp contained other buildings and facilities.
 Mess halls and recreation halls were operated by the Olympic Commissary Company under subcontract to DuPont.
 The original grocery and clothing stores remained in operation, and DuPont leased other stores, the number of which gradually expanded over time, to private operators.
 The Hanford camp contained two garages and service stations, a laundry, a bank, a post office and a bus station.
 There was a hospital, churches, a library, and police and fire stations.
 Before the Manhattan District arrived, the school had about 65 students.
 When the fall term commenced on 14 September 1943, it had 560 students and 18 teachers.
 In the 1943–1944 school year there were 1,891 students and 38 teachers.
-This year was its last; the school closed on 13 February 1945.
+The school closed on 13 February 1945.

 There was also an airport with a blacktop runway 30 ft wide and 2,000 ft long.
 When the camp expanded, the airport was moved to a new site about 1 mi west of Hanford.
-The new airport had two runways, one aligned north–south and the other east-west.
-Both were 200 ft wide, but the north-south runway was 4,000 ft long and the east–west only 2,400 ft long.
+The new airport had two runways, one aligned north-south and the other east-west.
+Both were 200 ft wide, but the north-south runway was 4,000 ft long and the east-west only 2,400 ft long.
 This enabled the airport to handle Air Transport Command aircraft carrying air express shipments.
 The airport's buildings consisted of two hangars and a hutment, and there were electrical fuel pumps.